Sicilia (Roman province): Second Punic War

 The whole of Sicily was now in Roman hands, except for Agrigentum, which held out until 210 BC, when it was betrayed by Numidian mercenaries led by Mutines.
 In the summer, the time came to hold the comitia centuriata at Rome, in order to elect the consuls.
 The task of organising the elections was expected to fall to Marcellus as senior consul, but he sent a letter to the Senate when it recalled him, declaring that it would be harmful to the Republic to leave Hannibal to his own devices.
 When the Senate received this, there was debate as to whether it was better to recall the consul from campaign even though he was unwilling or to cancel the elections of consuls for 209 BC.
 In the end it was decided to recall Valerius Laevinus from Sicily, even though he was outside Italy.
 The senate ordered the Urban praetor, Lucius Manlius Acidinus to take a letter to Valerius, along with that sent to the Senate by Marcellus, and to explain to him why they had decided to recall him.

 Valerius Laevinus set out from Rome with ten ships and arrived in Sicily safely, entrusted control of the province and command of the army to the praetor Lucius Cincius Alimentus, then sent the commander of the fleet, Marcus Valerius Messalla to Africa with part of the fleet to investigate the preparations of the Carthaginians and to raid their territory.
 When he returned to Rome, he informed the Senate that no Carthaginian forces remained on the island, that all the exiles had returned home and work had resumed in the fields.
 This was an exaggeration, insofar as Laevinius spent almost all of 209 BC trying to revive Sicilian agriculture.
 Not only was all independence of Sicily brought to an end, but the majority of the islands commercial activities were redirected toward Italy.
 However, in 210 BC, the Senate decided to restore autonomy to Syracuse, which retained a large hinterland.

 Late Republic

 Thereafter, Sicily became one of the most prosperous and peaceful Roman provinces, although it was disturbed by two serious rebellions.
 The first of these is known as the First Servile War (c.138–132 BC), was led by King Antiochus Eunus who established a capital at Enna and conquered Tauromenium as well.
 Eunus defeated the Roman army several times, but in 133 BC he was vanquished by Consul Publius Rupilius near Messina; the war ended with the capture of Tauromenium and Enna in 132 BC, and about 20,000 of the unfortunate slaves were crucified.
 The Second Servile War (104–101) was led by Athenion of Cilicia in the western part of the island and by Salvius Tryphon in the east.
 This war was terminated by Manius Aquillius.
-Both wars are described by Diodorus Siculus in terms which suggest that there were massive numbers of slaves from the eastern Mediterranean in Sicily (c.200,000), with significant economic and social implications for the island.